There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

 There are really only two ways to get to Utah, it will depend on where you’re coming from and where you want to go.

 If you’re limited on time and way on the east coast, I would recommend flying in and renting a car.
 As for where to fly into, that will depend on where you’re going.
-For a general southwest US road trip, I would fly in and out of Las Vegas, Nevada or Flagstaff, Arizona, maybe even Denver, Colorado.
+For a general southwest US road trip or a Southern Utah road trip, I would fly in and out of Las Vegas, Nevada or Flagstaff, Arizona, maybe even Denver, Colorado.
 If you are doing just a full Utah road trip (including the north) I’d recommend flying in and out of Salt Lake City, Utah.

 If you’re already in the US (or maybe even Canada) I’d drive.
 I wouldn’t really want to drive in for anything under two weeks though unless you’re already in the midwest/west because it’s just so far to drive and will take up a lot of time.
 For longer road trips though, it’s totally doable.
 I think this would also depend on how many people are going with you and how comfortable you are with long haul drives.

 - You won’t have cell phone service a lot.
+Like, only if you’re in a town.
 On the Interstate you’ll most likely have it (not everywhere) but on side/back roads, in parks, out hiking, you won’t.
 Just remember that and be prepared.

 - In the summer it gets very hot, so stay hydrated and don’t push yourself too hard.
 If you need to rest, rest.
 Ain’t no shame in that.